Paul

 Throughout March I visited many of my favourite birding locations.
 The results of these jaunts were rewarding regardless of where I went.
 When searching for spring migrants in March wetlands are where I often first focus my attention.
 These habitats attract most of the early migrants and therefore should not be overlooked.
 Waterfowl, Killdeer, and Red-winged Blackbirds can all be found around wetlands.

 A flooded field is often all that is required to attract Tundra Swans and other waterfowl to stop for a rest on their migration north.
 The shallow water provides a familiar setting while the remnants of last year’s crop replenishes spent calories.
 Once again this year I made my way to the Thedford Bog to see the thousands of Tundra Swans that stop here each year.
-To see some of the action from the Thedford Bog check out my YouTube video
+To see some of the action from the Thedford Bog check out my YouTube video.

 When driving to places I am going to bird, I always keep my camera at the ready on the passenger seat as I never know what I might come across.
 A white bird mixed in with some Canada Geese next to a farm pond caught my eye as I drove to a wetland.
 To my delight, it was a Snow Goose.
 After slowing down and making a safe U-turn I stopped at the side of the road and snapped a few photos before carrying on.